Cochin University of Science and Technology: Inter University Centre for IPR Studies

 Inter University Centre for IPR Studies (IUCIPRS) is an autonomous institution established by the Department of Higher Education of the Government of Kerala, within the Cochin University of Science and Technology.
 It was founded in 2003 to encourage multidisciplinary teaching and research in the area of intellectual property rights.

 IUCIPRS's governing council consists of 12 members with the Minister for Education and Culture, Government of Kerala as chair and the Vice-Chancellor of CUSAT as vice-chair.

 International Centre for Economic Policy and Analysis

 The International Centre for Economic Policy and Analysis (ICEPA) emerged from international collaborations led by the Department of Applied Economics in the 1990s and 2000s.
 ICEPA was established in 2004 to focus on the analysis of economic issues and develop guidelines for policy decisions.
 The Centre collaborates with national and international NGO's as well as with industries and governments.

 The centre has performed studies relating to the World Bank, the European Union, the Royal Netherlands Embassy, the Development Research Institute of The Netherlands, the Tilburg University, the Ministries of Agriculture and of Plantation (Government of India), and the Kerala Shipping and Inland Navigation Corporation Ltd.

+Tech Fest Incident in 2023

+The CUSAT stampede was a fatal incident that occurred on 25 November 2023, at the CUSAT in Kochi, Kerala.
+Four students died and 64 others were injured when a crowd of people tried to enter an open-air auditorium where a concert by singer Nikhita Gandhi was about to begin, as part of the university’s annual tech festival ‘Dhishna’.
+The concert was organized in collaboration with Realme, a smartphone brand.
+The stampede was triggered by a sudden rain and a lack of proper crowd management, as only those with passes and ‘Dhishna’ T-shirts were allowed inside the auditorium, which had a single entrance/exit gate.